Lotherton Hall

-The Gascoignes and Lotherton Hall
+Gascoignes at Lotherton Hall

-Lotherton Hall first came into the possession of the Gascoigne family when it was purchased in 1825 by Richard Oliver Gascoigne.
-He would have assumed he had secured a male heir, as he had raised two adult sons, one of which he expected to inherit.
-However in 1842 both of Richard Oliver Gascoigne's sons passed away leaving the Gascoigne estate to be inherited by his daughters.
-They inherited the following year in 1843, when Richard Oliver Gascoigne died.
-The sisters divided the Yorkshire estates between them, Mary Isabella took Parlington Hall, whilst Elizabeth took Lotherton Hall.
+Lotherton Hall came into the possession of the Gascoigne family when it was purchased in 1825 by Richard Oliver Gascoigne.
+He would have assumed he had secured a male heir, as he had raised two adult sons, one of which would inherit.
+In 1842 both his sons died leaving the Gascoigne estate to be inherited by his daughters after he died the following year.

+The sisters divided the Yorkshire estates between them, Mary Isabella took Parlington Hall and Elizabeth took Lotherton.
 During Elizabeth Gascoigne's ownership, she and her husband Fredrick Mason Trench, the 2nd Baron of Ashtown, who she married in 1852, mostly let Lotherton to tenants, preferring Castle Oliver in Ireland, along with Woodlawn, Lord Ashtown's own family residence in County Galway, Ireland.
 Lord and Lady Ashtown did however seem to use Lotherton as their Yorkshire seat for a time in the 1850s.
 On Elizabeth's death in 1893, Lotherton was inherited by her nephew, Colonel Fredrick Richard Thomas Trench Gascoigne who was a noted soldier and traveller.